gallenc/opennms-integrations-play/kafka-experiments/chubb-mib/sipsim/README.md

 https://github.com/etingof/snmpsim/blob/v0.4.7/docs/source/quickstart.rst

 ## current simulation
 The docker compose script injects the chubb.snmprec file ready for serving.
-This has been enhanced from the simple file 9chubbfrommib.snmprec) generated using the instructions below.
+This has been enhanced from the simple file (chubbfrommib.snmprec) generated using the instructions below.
 I have added sysOid objects so that OpenNMS can detect the device type.

 In future when we can actually generate a simulation using an SNMP walk of the camera.
 The walk data will be enough to drive a static simulation